snacksbro/zelda-ai/README.md

 1. Start FCEUX
 2. Load up a Zelda II (PAL release) ROM (not provided)
 3. Load the savestate located in the root directory `zelda2-darklink.sav`
+4. After loading the savestate, press `0` to open savestate slot 0, then press `i` to save into it.
+This is because each episode loads from slot 0 and loading from a file does not write to any savestate slot
-4. In FCEUX, go to File, then Open Lua Script
+5. In FCEUX, go to File, then Open Lua Script
-5. Select `main.lua` and hit Run
+6. Select `main.lua` and hit Run

 ### Starting the Client/AI
 1. Navigate to `src/`